Inez-git/rust_calendar_parser/README.md

 - event: Defines the structure of a full calendar event, with all required fields in a specific order.
 - begin: Matches the start of an event with the exact text "BEGIN".
-- dtstart: Specifies the start date and time of the event, formatted as "DTSTART:<datetime>".
+- dtstart: Specifies the start date and time of the event, formatted as "DTSTART:&lt;datetime&gt;".
 - dtend: Specifies the end date and time of the event, formatted as "DTEND:<datetime>".
 - dtstamp: The timestamp indicating when the event was created or last modified, formatted as "DTSTAMP:<datetime>".
 - uid: Unique identifier for the event, structured as "UID:<email_address>".